Mittuhl-bcs/Item_replenishment_report_automation/README.md

-This is an replenishment check automation
+This is an replenishment items check automation

 ```